-The May watershed sampling period above Evergreen Lake represented a higher flow condition on both the mainstem and tributaries throughout the upper watershed.
+The June watershed sampling period above Evergreen Lake represented a higher flow condition on both the mainstem and tributaries throughout the upper watershed.
 In this higher flow period, Upper Bear segment was the largest source of total phosphorus (90%) load.
 Under historic flow conditions, Vance Creek tributary is only about 7-8% of both the TP and TN load to Bear Creek.

 The BCWA special studies have shown an estimated 30-75% of the total phosphorus on the Troublesome Drainage comes from a cluster of homes on OWTS located at the lower confluence of Stagecoach and the northern drainage system.
 This same area contributes 90-111% of the total nitrogen load in the middle drainage.

 A single horse stabling operation in lower Troublesome contributes about 25-60% of the TP load and about 12% of the TN load reaching Bear Creek.

-A special study of Cub Creek from 2013-2016 showed the tributary discharges from 250 to 3,040 pounds of total phosphorus per monitoring season into Bear Creek downstream of Evergreen Lake.
-The 2018 total phosphorus load was estimated at about 130 pounds during the monitoring season.
-The seasonal average total phosphorus load in upstream waters is 304 pounds with the downstream average substantially increasing to 1,378 pounds.
+A special study of Cub Creek from 2013-2016 and annual data collection at the mouth of Cub Creek shows this tributary discharge ranges from 250 to 3,040 pounds of total phosphorus per monitoring season into Bear Creek downstream of Evergreen Lake.
+The 2019 total phosphorus load was estimated at about 205 pounds during the monitoring season.
 There are an estimated 5,450 people in the Cub Creek drainage that utilize OWTS.
 The phosphorus load in this drainage is likely a result of seepage from these OWTS located within the alluvial corridor.

 The Association online system is a permanent management policy (BCWA Policy 21, December 2013).
-Watershed plan and administration policies were developed by the Association, related to: priority zones, park latrines, plan development, watershed boundaries, data collection, nonpoint source loading and strategies, membership, recycling, illegal dumping, trading eligibility, and reservoir management strategies (See the BCWA PGO1 Master Index List and PGO2 Document Categories,> 20 categories of documents).
-Association policies (35) are an essential component of the Association's interactive online watershed plan.
+Watershed plan and administration policies were developed by the Association, related to: priority zones, park latrines, plan development, watershed boundaries, data collection, nonpoint source loading and strategies, membership, recycling, illegal dumping, trading eligibility, and reservoir management strategies (See the BCWA PGO1 Master Index List and PGO2 Document Categories, > 20 categories of documents).
+Association policies (37) are an essential component of the Association's interactive online watershed plan.
 The Association's adaptive electronic watershed plan (www.bearcreekwatershed.org) helps to continually improve watershed-planning efforts and provide tools and information to understand watershed dynamics.
 The Association keeps the community informed about water quality, watershed programs and management activities through a quarterly newsletter.

-Status of Water Quality Goals and Standards
+4. Status of Water Quality Goals and Standards

-The Association has 37-years of active service to the watershed in Clear Creek, Jefferson and Park Counties.
-The Association has 34-years of data and studies to support watershed science.
-During this time, the Association has removed or immobilized about 376 tons of phosphorus in the watershed.
-The 87 volunteer-years of effort by Association membership has helped waters in the watershed meet standards and classified uses.
+The Association has 38-years of active service to the watershed in Clear Creek, Jefferson and Park Counties.
+The Association has 35-years of data and studies to support watershed science.
+During this time, the Association has removed or immobilized about 378 tons of phosphorus in the watershed.
+The 88 volunteer-years of effort by Association membership has helped waters in the watershed meet standards and classified uses.